We’ll limit the scope to the technical part: upgrading the application.

 • Assume the handful of critical business processes are covered by tests.
 They are usually not, so run the tests.
 Detect failures early and often.

 • If the tests are not covering the handful of critical business processes, run the application manually and test the handful of critical business processes manually.
+Think about happy paths, edge cases, and error handling.
 Decide for additional tests if needed.

 • Upgrade the Ruby version.
 Could be in small steps or big steps, depending on factors.
 Use rbenv/RVM/asdf to manage multiple ruby versions, download the version, change version in the Gemfile, and run bundle update.